paulfioravanti/sample_app_rails_4/README.md

     $ rake secret

-Copy the resulting string into the `SECRET_KEY_BASE` entry in **config/application.yml**, along with your database information for all environments:
+Copy the resulting string into the `SK` entry in **config/application.yml**, along with your database information for all environments:

     # App keys
-    SECRET_KEY_BASE: # your rake secret generated token
+    SK: # your rake secret generated token

     development:
       DB_NAME: # your dev db name here